MaBody/aldiscore/README.md

 ### Prediction Model

 The prediction functionality allows estimating alignment difficulty directly from unaligned sequences, without the need to compute alternative alignments.
 This is achieved through a machine learning model that was trained on over 11,000 MSA datasets of DNA and AA sequences.
-For the regression quality, we report an RMSE of 0.04.
+For the labels, we used the d_pos metric on a diverse ensemble of 48 alignments.
+Regarding model performance, we report an RMSE of 0.04.

 Key features:
 - Fast prediction without alignment computation